directdemocracy-vote/doc/README.md

 5. [voter](voter.md) (signed by a station).
 6. [ballots](ballots.md) (signed by a station).

-### Endorsements

-As a registered citizen, you can endorse other citizens by reviewing and signing electronically their card.
-The review process is a questionnaire in which you will assess the accuracy of the information provided on the card.
-If you answer yes to every question, you should endorse the card.
-Question includes: "Do you know well the person?" or "Did you meet physically the person recently?".
-Like cards, endorsements are published on the internet so that everyone can see them.
-Citizens and trusters can endorse any other partipant.

 ### Trusters

 Trusters process publications and endorse publications and participants.